wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 #### Practice Questions

-**[A.2.p3.1]**  Say we run the program with an "analyze" task that has 100 GFlop work.
+**[A.2.p3.1]**  Say we run the program with an "analyze" task that has 100 Gflop work.
 What is the parallel efficiency when running the program on the 3-core computer and when using a single analysis task? (feel free to use the simulation app  to help you)

 <div class="ui accordion fluid">
   <div class="title">